 Information: It brings focus to what is needed to make the work successful by engaging the right people at the right time.

-Remote Agility Framework teams require an environment of openness and trust where people feel “safe” to present information (whether positive or negative) through formal or informal hierarchy and power distances.
+Remote and hybrid teams require an environment of openness and trust where people feel “safe” to present information (whether positive or negative) through formal or informal hierarchy and power distances.
 The lack of physical proximity mandates over-communication with greater clarity.
 In remote working, siloes can become chasms and positional authority arguably carries greater weight of responsibility.

 In physical working environments we can help to stimulate the environment through visible cues and information - think physical kanban boards and information radiators.
 In a remote environment we need to rethink our approach.
 The move to long term remote working requires broader investment and focus on digital enablement of these practices, using the concept of the ‘Digital Obeya’ - a business intelligence rich digital dashboard that connects strategy to execution.

 The outcome is faster flow of information from a position of trust, reduced dependence on documentation, culminating in faster decision making and increased productivity and engagement.

 Modern ways of working require a style of leadership that moves from the mechanistic approach where people are viewed as cogs in a machine, to one where creativity and individualism can flourish.
 This necessitates being more of a coach that leads people rather than a manager who manages things.